william-hood/Hoodland-Open-Source-Projects/README.md

 - If you're really ambitious you could even look at the old C# version.

 ***Known Issues***
-- Currently tests are only found and run in the default package.
-(Meaning do not declare a package at the top of the file.)
 - Running Koarse Grind as a compiled JAR file duplicates each test it finds.
 Use it from source code for now.

 ## Long Version